 Freelance platforms use RaaS to pay remote workers worldwide.

-For instance, platforms like Upwork & Fiverr are leveraging global payout systems.
+For instance, platforms like Upwork & Fiverr are leveraging global payment systems.

 Companies with global teams use RaaS for cross-border payroll processing.
 This assists with: